The current IAGA Statutes were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 Statute 8.
 Membership of the Executive Committee

-8.1 The Executive Committee shall be Chaired by the President of IAGA and shall consist of the President, Vice-President, Secretary General ex-officio, and seven additional Members.
+8.1 The Executive Committee shall be Chaired by the President of IAGA and shall consist of the President, two Vice-Presidents, the Secretary General, the Treasurer, the Early Career Scientist representative, and six additional Members.
 Two members of the Executive Committee shall come from developing countries.
 All members of the Executive Committee shall be elected by a Conference of Delegates as an administrative matter with voting as stipulated in Statutes 13 and 14.

 8.3 The retiring President (ex-officio) shall be entitled to attend Executive Committee meetings and participate in Committee business, but shall not vote or draw on IAGA funds to attend such meetings.

-8.6 In the event of any vacancy occurring in the membership of the Executive Committee during a Period, the Executive Committee shall appoint a person to fill the vacancy until the next election.
+8.10 In the event of any vacancy occurring in the membership of the Executive Committee during a Period, the Executive Committee shall appoint a person to fill the vacancy until the next election.
 The eligibility for election of a person so appointed shall not be affected by such an appointment.
-If the vacancy is that of the Presidency, the Vice-President shall act as President and one of the existing seven members of the Executive Committee shall be appointed VicePresident.
+If the vacancy is that of the Presidency, one of the Vice-Presidents shall act as President

 Statute 9.
 Duties of Component Bodies